 - will be in their second year during the exchange period

-- have the option to take one semester modules as part of their degree
+- have the option to take single-semester modules as part of their degree

 - can plan a flexible programme of study that covers the equivalent of their Intermediate Level core modules to a sufficient extent, so they can adequately rejoin their studies at London Met upon return

-Please note that there are some restrictions by degree subject - usually host institution specific.
+Please note that there are some restrictions by degree subject, which are usually host institution specific.
 More information can be seen on each partner information page.

 Where can I go?

-You can apply to go to any institution with which we have an exchange link - provided your degree is appropriate.
-Please see our partner universities section for information about each of our links.
+You can apply to go to any institution with which we have an exchange link provided your degree is appropriate.
+Please see our partner universities page for information about each of the universities we work with.

 The majority of our exchanges are in North America and are not subject specific.
-However, exceptions do apply.
+However, there are some exceptions.
 For example, our University of the West Indies exchange and Kansai Gaidai exchange are largely for students from specialised degree courses.

 When can I go?